 Contest Will End October 1, 2014 at 11:59 PM CST

-Winners Will Be Chosen By Random.org
+Winner Will Be Chosen By Random.org

-Winners Will Be Notified By Email
+Winner Will Be Notified By Email

 and Will Be Posted Here In The Sidebar.

-Disclosure of Material Connection: I received this book free from the author.
+Disclosure of Material Connection: I received this book free from the publisher.
 I was not required to write a positive review.
 The opinions I have expressed are my own.
 Receiving a complimentary copy in no way reflected my review of this book.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255 : “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”